Jewish exodus from the Muslim world: Afghanistan

+Evacuation of the last Afghan Jew

 In 2001 it was reported that two Jews were left in Afghanistan, Ishaq Levin and Zablon Simintov, and that they did not talk to each other.
 Levin died in 2005, leaving Simintov as the last Jew living in Afghanistan.
 Simintov left on 7 September 2021, leaving no known Jews in the country.

 Malaysia

 Penang was historically home to a Jewish community of Baghdadi origin that dated back to colonial times.
 Much of this community emigrated overseas in the decades following World War II, and the last Jewish resident of Penang died in 2011, making this community extinct.

 Pakistan

 At the time of Pakistani independence in 1947, some 1,300 Jews remained in Karachi, many of them Bene Israel Jews, observing Sephardic Jewish rites.
 A small Ashkenazi population was also present in the city.
 Some Karachi streets still bear names that hark back to a time when the Jewish community was more prominent; such as Ashkenazi Street, Abraham Reuben Street (named after the former member of the Karachi Municipal Corporation), Ibn Gabirol Street, and Moses Ibn Ezra Street—although some streets have been renamed, they are still locally referred to by their original names.
-A small Jewish graveyard still exists in the vast Mewa Shah Graveyard near the shrine of a Sufi saint.
+Bani Israel Graveyard - a small Jewish cemetery - still exists in the vast Mewa Shah Graveyard near the shrine of a Sufi saint.

 The neighbourhood of Baghdadi in Lyari Town is named for the Baghdadi Jews who once lived there.
 A community of Bukharan Jews was also found in the city of Peshawar, where many buildings in the old city feature a Star of David as exterior decor as a sign of the Hebrew origins of its owners.
 Members of the community settled in the city as merchants as early as the 17th century, although the bulk arrived as refugees fleeing the advance of the Russian Empire into Bukhara, and later the Russian Revolution in 1917.
 Today, there are virtually no Jewish communities remaining in Karachi or Peshawar.

 The exodus of Jews from Pakistan to Bombay and other cities in India came just prior to the creation of Israel in 1948, when anti-Israeli sentiments rose.
 By 1953, fewer than 500 Jews were reported to reside in all of Pakistan.
 Anti-Israeli sentiment and violence often flared during ensuing conflicts in the Middle East, resulting in a further movement of Jews out of Pakistan.
 Presently, a large number of Jews from Karachi live in the city of Ramla in Israel.